DEL-ORG/a1-test-1/.github/pull_request_template.md

 functionality to not work as expected)

 ## Related stories, issues and pulls
-> Links to Pivotal Tracker stories, JIRA tickets or other pull requests here
+> Links to Pivotal Tracker stories, JIRA tickets or other pull requests here.

 ## Security considerations
-> Describe any security impact this change may have
+> Describe any security impact this change may have.